Arts and Humanities Major

 AH110 / Global History

-From prehistoric times to the present, human populations have moved across the globe.
+From prehistoric times, human populations have moved across the globe.
 Driven by environmental, economic, political, and social forces, they have carried with them and have been exposed to new customs, new technologies, and new ideas for structuring societies and interacting with other peoples.
 They have also brought war, disease, and reduced cultural and biological diversity.
-Through theoretical and empirical readings about cross-cultural, transnational, and global encounters, this course provides you the analytical tools to examine the large sweep of such events and movements from a variety of perspectives, to understand their causes, their impacts, the counter-currents they engendered, and what we can learn from them.
+Through theoretical and empirical readings about cross-cultural, transnational, and global encounters, this course provides you with the analytical tools to examine the large sweep of such events and movements in the period since 1400 from a variety of perspectives, to understand their causes, their impacts, the counter-currents they engendered, and what we can learn from them.
+Throughout we pay attention not only to what happened in the past, but to how historians have interpreted these developments.

 AH112 / The Arts and Social Change

 A fundamental characteristic of the arts is that they are transformative.
-They lead us to see ourselves in new ways, to reconceptualize our world, and to rethink our relationship to it.
+They lead us to see ourselves in new ways, to re-conceptualize our world, and to rethink our relationship to it.
 Consequently, the arts are often harbingers and pacesetters for social change.
 This course explores the use of creative expression in the visual arts, literature, and music to question and sometimes resist authority, to reassess ideological constructs, and to advocate change in social and political systems as well as in the arts themselves.
 Under what circumstances are such efforts likely to be successful?
 How do we determine success?
 To address these issues, the course draws examples from literature, the visual and performing arts, and music from different parts of the world.
+This course is a foundation and a prerequisite for the Dynamics of the Arts and Literature concentration in the Arts & Humanities major.

 In their third year, Arts and Humanities majors select a concentration, begin taking courses within it and begin work on their capstone courses.
 They also take electives chosen from other Minerva courses (other concentration courses in Arts and Humanities, core and concentration courses in other colleges).
 Arts and Humanities offers concentrations shown in the table below.